dspace-group/simphera-reference-architecture-azure/README.md

 ### Configuration

+If you did not already clone this Git repository please clone it now to our local administration PC.

-For your configuration, make a copy of the file `config_template.tfvars` named `config.tfvars` and make your changes in the copies.
+For your configuration, make a copy of the file `config_template.tfvars` named `config.tfvars` and make your changes in this copy.
 This file contains all variables that are configurable including the documentation of the variables.
 Please adapt the values before you deploy the resources.

-Additionally, you have to make a copy of the file `state-backend-template` named `state-backend.tf` where you can make your individual changes.
-The values have to point to the existing storage account to be used to store the Terraform state.

 In order to be able to connect to the Kubernetes nodes using _ssh_ you need to create _ssh keys_.
 You can create such keys by executing the following command in the `common` folder: